flexanalytics/flexit-docs/docs/dashboard.md

 Filter panels are cards that contain *global* filters.
 Global filters are applied to the data in every card on the dashboard.
 Like regular cards, filter panels can be resized and moved to anywhere on the dashboard.

 ![](/img/dashboard/filter_panel.png)

+> **Note** - if a filter card does not exist in the dashboard, then the filter panel will display in the dashboard header.

 ### Rich Text